Penn Arts & Sciences Logo

 Research Interests

-(B) The philosophy of Emilie Du Châtelet: This is a collaborative project with Andrew Janiak (Duke University) which received past funding from the American Council of Learned Societies.
-It focuses on Émilie Du Châtelet’s natural philosophy, some questions in value theory (human happiness and virtue, for example), and the gendered context in which she forged her philosophy.
+My current research interest focuses on the philosophy of Emilie Du Châtelet: This started as a collaborative project with Andrew Janiak (Duke University), which received past funding from the American Council of Learned Societies.
+Andrew and I continue collaborations on Du Châtelet’s natural philosophy.
+I am also working on her engagement with some questions in value theory (human happiness and virtue, for example), as well as her uses of various genres and methods to produce philosophy.
+Across all projects on Du Châtelet, we are concerned with the gendered context in which she forged her philosophy.

 Selected Publications